IvanRublev/PersistentStorageSerializable/README.md

 ## Example

-To run example projects for iOS/macOS, run `pod try PersistentStorageSerializable` in terminal.
+To run example projects for iOS/macOS, run `pod try PersistentStorageSerializable` in the terminal.

 ## Requirements

-- XCode 8.3
+- Xcode 8.3
 - Swift 3.1

 ## Installation